cfphil/gittut/PULL_REQUEST_TEMPLATE.md

 #### What does this do and why?
 ...Provide suitable context for the reviewer.
-Remember, most will NOT be familiar with the project.
+Remember, most will NOT be familiar with the project, provide as much info as possible.

 #### How has the change been tested?
 ...How can you be sure it works and does not break other code